Water Intrusion and Mold Assessment

 Procedures for Handling Water/Moisture Intrusion & Microbial Remediation Protocol

-Instances of water/moisture intrusion and/or microbial growth are governed by University of California, Irvine, Environmental Health & Safety (EH&S) programs – Procedures for Handling Water/Moisture Intrusion and Microbial Remediation Protocol.
+Instances of water/moisture intrusion and/or microbial growth are governed by UCI Environmental Health & Safety (EHS) programs – Procedures for Handling Water/Moisture Intrusion and Microbial Remediation Protocol.

 Water/moisture damage occurring inside a building/structure can be very disruptive and costly to occupants and building/structure owners.
 Expedient and thorough reaction is critical in minimizing undesirable consequences such as mold growth/contamination, bacterial growth/contamination, and associated odor problems.

 The purpose of these two programs is to provide direction and procedures for Project Support Personnel to follow and reference in addressing water/moisture intrusion events inside buildings/structures, as well as for those who remediate microbial growth.
 Specifically, the guidance documents:

 - Promote prompt campus response and reaction to instances/issues of water/moisture intrusion and/or microbial growth;

 - Provide for a consistent and systematic approach;

 - Ensure such response(s) is/are in accordance with applicable regulations and professional guidelines;